findkit/findkit/packages/docs/docs/ui/api/index.md

 _New in v1.5.0_

+Set namespacing prefix for the [custom router data](/ui/custom-router-data/) keys in the query string.

+The prefix is used detect which keys belong to the FindkitUI instance if there are multiple FindkitUI instances or other code using query string keys for other purposes.

-Set namespacing custom data key for the query string. `customRouterDataPrefix` replaces the deault `instanceId + separator + c + separator`.
+Default `instanceId + separator + c + separator`

+Example: By default custom data keys are like `fdk_c_mykey` but if you set this to  `ns-` it will became `ns-mykey`.

 :::warning
 Findkit deletes all matching query parameters on close.
 Do not use clashing prefixes.